LBHackney-IT/Data-Platform/README.md

 $ aws-vault exec hackney-dataplatform-development -- aws sts get-caller-identity
 ```

 Ensure that GNU Make is installed on your computer.
-The full commands for the below instructions can be found in `/terraform/core/Makefile`
+The full commands for the below instructions can be found in `/terraform/core/Makefile` & `/terraform/etl/Makefile`

 Initialise the Project

 - Before you run, ensure:
   - You remove _hackney-dataplatform-development_ aws credentials if they exist in your AWS credentials file
-  - You remove the _.terraform_ directory, and the _.terraform.lock.hcl_ file if they exist in the project's terraform directory
+  - You remove the _.terraform_ directory, and the _.terraform.lock.hcl_ file if they exist in the project's terraform/core & terraform/etl directories

 ```
 $ make init